 As is generally the case, tax does not apply to a transaction if you have documentation showing that the sale to the California consumer qualifies for an exemption or exclusion from the tax.
 For more information on exemptions or exclusions, see Publication 61, Sales and Use Taxes: Exemptions and Exclusions.

 For additional information regarding drop shipments, please see Publication 121, Drop Shipments.

 Sellers Using California Fulfillment Centers

-Sellers located in California making retail sales in this state are required to register with the CDTFA for a seller's permit.
-As a California seller, you are responsible for reporting and paying the tax on your retail sales made in California.
-Depending on the type of goods you sell, you may also be responsible for reporting and paying other taxes or fees on these sales.
+Sellers located in California making retail sales in this state are required to register with CDTFA for a seller's permit.
+As a California seller, you are responsible for reporting and paying tax on your retail sales made in California.
+Depending on the type of goods you sell, you may also be responsible for reporting and paying other fees on these sales.